Computational creativity: Co-creation

 While much of computational creativity research focuses on independent and automatic machine-based creativity generation, many researchers are inclined towards a collaboration approach.
 This human-computer interaction is sometimes categorized under the creativity support tools development.
-These systems aim to provide an ideal framework for research, integration, decision making, and idea generation.
-Recently, deep learning approaches to imaging, sound and natural language processing, resulted in the modelling of productive creativity development frameworks.
+These systems aim to provide an ideal framework for research, integration, decision-making, and idea generation.
+Recently, deep learning approaches to imaging, sound and natural language processing, resulted in the modeling of productive creativity development frameworks.